Bill-hbrhbr/personal-yscope-docs/query-coordinator/query-job-handler-rfc.md

 - A lost pending compare-and-set without failure-state overwrite.
 - Submission failures and best-effort pre-running failure reporting.
 - Polling and terminal-persistence failures leaving a durable job `RUNNING`.
-- Recovery without submission inputs and without graph registration.
+- Recovery using only the persisted Spider ID after handle construction, without reading the stored submission inputs or registering a graph.
 - Idempotent recovery of running and already-terminal Spider jobs.
 - Failure to retrieve Spider's error string while preserving a terminal CLP failure.